What is a kidney ultrasound?

 Once the test is done, the technologist will wipe off the gel.

 A kidney ultrasound is not painful.
-You may have some discomfort from having to remain still during the test.
+You may have some discomfort from having to remain still during the test or lying on your belly.
 The gel will also feel cool and wet.
 The technologist will use all possible comfort measures and do the scan as quickly as possible to minimize any discomfort.

 What happens after a kidney ultrasound?